-- c) Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent - d) Ensuring pupils can easily and confidently report abuse using our reporting systems - e) Ensuring staff reassure victims that they are being taken seriously - f) Ensuring staff are trained to understand: - i.
-How to recognise the indicators and signs of peer-on-peer abuse, and know how to identify it and respond to reports - ii.
-That even if there are no reports of peer-on-peer abuse in school, it does not mean it is not happening staff should maintain an attitude of "it could happen here" - iii.
+- c) Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent - d) Ensuring pupils can easily and confidently report abuse using our reporting systems - e) Ensuring staff reassure victims that they are being taken seriously - f) Be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems that could be addressed by updating policies, processes and the curriculum, or could reflect wider issues in the local area that should be shared with safeguarding partners. - g) Support children who have witnessed sexual violence, especially rape or assault by penetration.
+We will do all we can to make sure the victim, alleged perpetrator(s) and any witnesses are not bullied or harassed - h) Consider intra familial harms and any necessary support for siblings following a report of sexual violence and/or harassment - i) Ensuring staff are trained to understand: - i.
+How to recognise the indicators and signs of child-on-child abuse, and know how to identify it and respond to reports - ii.
+That even if there are no reports of child-on-child abuse in school, it does not mean it is not happening staff should maintain an attitude of "it could happen here" - iii.
 That if they have any concerns about a child's welfare, they should act on them immediately rather than wait to be told, and that victims may not always make a direct report.
 For example: - Children can show signs or act in ways they hope adults will notice and react to - A friend may make a report - A member of staff may overhear a conversation - A child's behaviour might indicate that something is wrong - iv.
 That certain children may face additional barriers to telling someone because of their vulnerability, disability, gender, ethnicity and/or sexual orientation - v.
 That a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy - vi.
 The important role they have to play in preventing peer-on-peer abuse and responding where they believe a child may be at risk from it - vii.
-That they should speak to the DSL if they have any concerns
+That they should speak to the DSL if they have any concerns - viii.
+That social media is likely to play a role in the fall-out from any incident or alleged incident, including potential contact between the victim, alleged perpetrator(s) and friends from either side